-2.9.
-The patient admission scheduling (PAS) example (hospital bed planning)
+2.10.
+Patient admission scheduling (hospital bed planning) example (PAS)

-In this problem, we have to assign each patient (that will come to the hospital) a bed for each night that the patient will stay in the hospital.
+Assign each patient (that will come to the hospital) into a bed for each night that the patient will stay in the hospital.
 Each bed belongs to a room and each room belongs to a department.
 The arrival and departure dates of the patients is fixed: only a bed needs to be assigned for each night.